 Council will review your application to ensure you have submitted the required documents.
 If anything is missing or incomplete, Council will not accept your application.
 Council will return it to you.

 If you have not yet paid the application fee, Council will send you an invoice.
 You must pay the invoice within ten business days.
-Your planning application cannot progress until you have paid the application fee.

 Step 2: Register the application

 After reviewing your application and confirming application fees have been paid, Council will register it and assign it to a planning officer.